 Applicants should contact me directly via email.
 Please describe your short-term and long-term career goals.
 Tell me why you are interested in our work, and what specific questions you would like to address in my lab.
 What skill sets would you bring to us, and what would you hope to learn?

 First year IBS students who would like to do a rotation in the lab should contact me directly in person or by email.
-The lab is open to rotation students during the Spring 2021 semester.
+The lab is open to rotation students during the Fall 2021 and Spring 2022 semesters.

 High School students